University of Nottingham: Governance

 The chief officer is the Chancellor, elected by the University Court on the recommendation of the University Council.
 The chief academic and administrative officer is the Vice-Chancellor, who is assisted by Pro-Vice-Chancellors.
+On 16 December 2024, Jane Norman was announced as the next Vice-Chancellor, following the resignation of Shearer West.

 The governing body is the University Council, which has 35 members and is mostly non-academic.
 The academic authority is the Senate, consisting of senior academics and elected staff and student representatives.
 The largest forum is the University Court, presided over by the Chancellor.

-The office of Chancellor is currently vacant, following the retirement of Sir Andrew Witty.
-Witty, who became incumbent on 1 January 2013, announced his retirement in November 2017, and the role has been vacant since.
-He succeeded Yang Fujia, who had been installed in July 2001.

-The current Registrar is Paul Greatrix.
+The outgoing Registrar is Paul Greatrix, who finishes in post at the end of 2024.

-Vice-Chancellors

-The following have served as Vice-Chancellor of the university: